 Child custody arrangements and parental rights will vary depending on the circumstances.
 Parents should know about the types of child custody before a custody battle.

-The following provides a general overview of physical custody and what it means in the larger context of custody disputes.
+The following provides a general overview of the physical custody of a child.
+It also discusses what physical custody means in the larger context of custody disputes.

-Keep in mind that most states also grant certain visitation rights to grandparents as well.
+Some states also grant certain visitation rights to grandparents.

-However, in some situations a parent is given sole custody.
-When a court gives a parent sole custody, the parent is given exclusive physical and legal custody of the child.
+In some situations, however, the court will give one parent sole custody.
+When a court gives a parent sole custody, the parent has exclusive physical and legal custody of the child.

-In the case of sole custody, the other parent may still be allowed some visitation, though it will be much more limited than in a shared legal custody/physical custody arrangement.
+The court typically gives sole custody only when the other parent is found unfit or incapable of caring for the child.
+Examples include abuse, drug addiction, and criminal behavior.
+In the case of sole custody, the court may allow the other parent some visitation, though much more limited than in a shared legal custody/physical custody arrangement.

 Need Help Resolving a Physical Custody Dispute?
 Get Legal Help Today

 Physical custody is always a difficult and emotionally challenging determination.
 An experienced attorney will know how to work with the court to get the best possible outcome for your child.
 They can provide you with helpful legal advice for your specific situation.